 The City of El Paso, Texas recently set out to tackle a challenging intersection at Hague Road, Rim Road and Ochoa Street to increase safety.
+Here’s how First Light helped them solve their problems with our WLB Solar Bollard for traffic circle lighting.

 Spearheaded by the city’s Capital Improvement Department, a plan was put forward that recommended the installation of a traffic circle.
-The goals were to create a safer and more functional intersection, promote investment and a sense of place while also calming traffic through the residential neighbourhood.
+The goals were to create a safer and more functional intersection, promote investment and a sense of place while also calming traffic through the residential neighborhood.

 With a budget of $207,000, the plan included specifications for signage, sidewalks with ADA compliant ramps, landscaping in the roundabout with irrigation and electrical preparation for future lighting.

-Why Solar Lighting
+Why Solar Traffic Circle Lighting

 While the budget did include funds for electrical lighting, the timeline for completing the project was extremely tight.
 With only weeks until the project needed to be completed, laying wires for electrical lighting and connecting to the grid would have taken too long.